 In 2011, dog bites accounted for more than one-third of all homeowner’s insurance liability claim dollars according to the Insurance Information Institute.
-Last year, the average cost paid for dog bite claims was $29,396, which is a staggering 53.4 percent higher than just nine years earlier in 2003 when the average claim was about $19,162.
+In 2022, the national average cost for a dog-related injury claim increased 28%.
+The national average cost, on a per claim basis, increased 32% year-on-year, reaching $64,555.

 Some homeowner’s policies cover dogs, but all too often certain breeds are excluded, especially those commonly classified as dangerous.
 It’s also common for dog owners to be subject to breed-specific laws (BSL), which are especially tough to overcome once an incident has occurred.
 However, this doesn’t mean that you have to own a “dangerous breed” to be held accountable in an animal liability lawsuit.
 I’m pretty sure that my childish nose, ears, and fingers were enticingly bite-size for Mr. Fluffy and any other seemingly harmless toy dog out there.

 In many cases, dog owners of “not so dangerous” breeds with homeowner’s or renter’s insurance are covered to a certain extent for canine-inflicted injuries, but that doesn’t mean they’re completely covered, especially if legal expenses exceed a certain amount.